Murray Fraser Hall, 2500 University Drive NW, Calgary, Alberta T2N 1N4

 International Energy Lawyers Program (IELP)

-Established in 2012, the International Energy Lawyers Program (IELP) is a joint JD program with the University of Houston Law Center that allows students to earn both Canadian and American law degrees in four years.
+Established in 2012, International Energy Lawyers Program (IELP) is a joint JD/JD program with the University of Houston Law Center that allows students to earn both Canadian and American law degrees in four years.
 Upon program completion, students are able to apply for admission to the bars in both Canada and the United States, and with skills and knowledge in energy law, will be highly employable across North America.
-In addition to the regular degree studies, the IELP is structured to facilitate internships in the energy industry.
+In addition to the regular degree studies, the IELP is structured to facilitate internships in the energy industry and includes course offerings exclusive to IELP students such as the Denton’s North American Energy Law Study Tour, which includes visits to Ottawa; Washington, DC; and Houston.

 Offered by the Faculty of Law and the University of Calgary’s Haskayne School of Business, the Juris Doctor (JD)/Master of Business Administration (MBA) program combines and integrates legal studies and graduate management education, offering tremendous opportunity for students interested in careers in corporate law specialties, management consulting, business, or entrepreneurial endeavors.

 Offered by the Faculty of Law and the University of Calgary’s School of Public Policy, the Juris Doctor (JD)/Master of Public Policy (MPP) program combines the study of law and public policy across a wide spectrum, including resources and the environment, economic and social issues, and international policy, and involves areas such as taxation, regulation, public finance, and policy development and implementation.
-The program prepares students for careers in public and not-for-profit organizations and in the private sector, which requires coordinated legal and policy expertise to affect and navigate an increasing complex world of governments and the public.
+The program prepares students for careers in public and not-for-profit organizations and in the private sector, which requires coordinated legal and policy expertise to affect and navigate an increasingly complex world.

 UCalgary Law covers many clinical courses to allow students to put their knowledge to work in real-world situations, from business and environmental law to tax law and pro bono legal assistance.
 Our current clinics are: